Brazil in World War II: Beginning of hostilities

-On March 22, 1942, the Brazilian merchant ship Taubaté was attacked by a German aircraft in the Mediterranean, off the coast of Egypt.
+On March 22, 1941, the Brazilian merchant ship Taubaté was attacked by a German aircraft in the Mediterranean, off the coast of Egypt.
 This incurred Brazil's first wartime casualty, with gate clerk José Francisco Fraga being killed.
 On June 13, 1942, a German submarine intercepted the Brazilian merchant ship Siqueira Campos near the Cape Verde archipelago.
-The submarine fired on her, and allowed it to proceed only after conducting an inspection.
+The submarine fired on it, and allowed it to proceed only after conducting an inspection.
 Since 1940, Brazilian ships had been seized on three occasions—Siqueira Campos, Buarque, and Itapé—by British authorities.
 These seizures were conducted under various pretexts, primarily related to the transportation of goods and/or passengers of German origin.
 On January 18, 1941, the British captured the French merchant ship Mendoza in the safety zone off the Brazilian coast.
 This event prompted the Brazilian government to issue a formal protest to the British government.